How to Paint Brick

 Begin your painting project by pouring thoroughly mixed paint into a bucket and dipping a quality 2"-2½" wide nylon/polyester brush into the paint.

-Tip: When using more than one gallon of paint, combine the containers for better uniformity of color.
+TIP: When using more than one gallon of paint, combine the containers for better uniformity of color.
 This intermixing is called "boxing."

 • Step 2